jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

     >>> ds.read_from_path("pythonidae_morphological.nex", "nexus")
     >>> ds.read_from_path("pythonidae.mle.tre", "nexus")

-All of the above will result in only a single :class:`~dendropy.dataobject.taxon.TaxonSet` object that have all the taxa from the four data sources mapped to them.
+All of the above will result in only a single |TaxonSet| object that have all the taxa from the four data sources mapped to them.
-Note how :meth:`~dendropy.dataobject.dataset.DataSet.attach_taxon_set()` returns the new :class:`~dendropy.dataobject.taxon.TaxonSet` object created and attached when called.
+Note how :meth:`~dendropy.dataobject.dataset.DataSet.attach_taxon_set()` returns the new |TaxonSet| object created and attached when called.
-If you needed to detach the :class:`~dendropy.dataobject.taxon.TaxonSet` object and then later on reattach it again, you would assign the return value to a variable, and pass it to as an argument to the later call to :meth:`~dendropy.dataobject.dataset.DataSet.attach_taxon_set()`.
+If you needed to detach the |TaxonSet| object and then later on reattach it again, you would assign the return value to a variable, and pass it to as an argument to the later call to :meth:`~dendropy.dataobject.dataset.DataSet.attach_taxon_set()`.

 Switching Between Attached and Detached Taxon Set Modes
 -------------------------------------------------------
-As noted above, you can use the :meth:`~dendropy.dataobject.dataset.DataSet.attached_taxon_set()` method to switch a :class:`~dendropy.dataobject.dataset.DataSet` object to attached taxon set mode.
+As noted above, you can use the :meth:`~dendropy.dataobject.dataset.DataSet.attached_taxon_set()` method to switch a |DataSet| object to attached taxon set mode.
 To restore it to multiple taxon set mode, you would use the :meth:`~dendropy.dataobject.dataset.DataSet.detach_taxon_set()` method::

     >>> import dendropy